-Seventy four percent of pregnant women in Asotin County accessed first trimester prenatal care.
-These rates were not significantly higher than the statewide average of 73 percent, but fell short of the Healthy People 2020 recommendation of 78 percent.
+75 percent of pregnant women in Garfield County accessed first trimester prenatal care.
+This rate was not significantly higher than the statewide average of 73 percent, but fell short of the Healthy People 2020 recommendation of 78 percent.
 First semester visits are very important for a baby's health and can lead to the identification of potential risk factors.
 Women with first semester prenatal care tend to have better birth outcomes than women who do not.